 How to Connect Lights Points in Series?

-In today basic electrical wiring installation tutorial, we will show how to wire lighting points in sires?.
+In today’s basic electrical wiring installation tutorial, we will show how to wire lighting points in sires.
 Although, we know that series connection for household wiring like fans, switches, light bulbs etc is not a preferred way instead of parallel or series-parallel wiring.
-But in some case, we need to wire and connect electrical appliances in series as well.
+But in some cases, we need to wire and connect electrical appliances in series as well based on the system requirements.
+One of the most common configurations of lights in series is a Christmas lights string where LEDs and small bulbs are mostly connected in series.

 In above fig, all the three light points are connected in series.
 Each lamp is connected to the next one i.e. the L (Line also known as live or phase) is connected to the first lamp and other lamps are connected through middle wire and the last one wire as N (Neutral) connected to the supply voltage then.